 Jodhpur is an amazing city in the Desert of thar.
 It is very popular because of its animal love and tree love.
 People of this city not only plant many trees but they also pray them.
 It is also famous as ‘’Blue city’’, because everyone uses this color for the decoration of their homes.
 Rao Jodha, the chief of Rathore clan founded Jodhpur city in 1459.The city of Jodhpur is the second-largest in Rajasthan and is an architectural marvel.
 To experience the soul of this amazing city, need to explore its bustling bazaars that offer a fine selection of the spiritual Pichwai paintings, Jodhpuri pants or breeches and beautiful sarees.
 Jodhpur is also famous for its street food like the savoury pyaz-ki-kachori, the spicy mirchi bada and the thick and sweet makhaniya lassi, is an unforgettable experience.

 As you explore further, Jodhpur charms you with its rich royal legacy that is evident in notable landmarks like Umaid Bhawan Palace, Jaswant Thada and the scenic Mandore Gardens.
-For an authentic and amazing Rajasthani rural life experience, one can explore Khichan Village, which is a favourite stopover for migratory birds.
+For an authentic and amazing Rajasthani rural life experience, one can explore Khichan Village, which is a favorite stopover for migratory birds.
 Evenings here are sheer bliss and when the temperatures of the desert goes down birds glide over the smooth water of the Khichan Bird Sanctuary.

 Places to visit in Jodhpur, Mehrangarh Fort, Jaswant Thada, Bisnoi Village safari or visit.